 - Salt & Black Pepper

 - To make the sauce, drizzle abundant olive oil in a pan and fry lightly the chopped onion, carrot and celery.
 Add the wine and let it evaporate, then add the tomatoes.

-- Season with salt, pepper and rosemary and add the bay leaf.
-Turn the heat to low and let it simmer for at least 30 minutes stirring once in while and breaking the tomatoes with a wooden spoon.
-If necessary, add a little bit of vegetable stock.
+- Season with salt, black pepper and rosemary and add the bay leaf.
+Turn the heat to low and let it simmer for at least 30 minutes stirring it once in while and breaking the tomatoes with a wooden spoon.
+If necessary, add a little bit of vegetable stock or water.

-- Meanwhile prepare the gnocchi mixing together the drained Ricotta cheese, the beaten egg, the Parmesan cheese; add the sifted flour a little bit at a time while mixing with a fork and season with nutmeg, salt, pepper.
+- Meanwhile prepare the gnocchi mixing together the drained Ricotta cheese, the beaten egg and the Parmigiano cheese.
+Add the sifted flour a little bit at a time while mixing with a fork and season with nutmeg, salt and black pepper.

 - When it becomes thicker, mix with your hands and add more flour until the mixture gets a dough consistency and it’s not sticky anymore.
 (It could be more or less flour than indicated in the ingredient list.
 It depends on the amount of liquid in the Ricotta and on the dimension of the egg).